winitzki/scall/tutorial/programming_dhall.md

 let Nonzero : Natural → Type = λ(y : Natural) → if Natural/isZero y then < > else {}
 ```

-This is a type function that returns one or another type given a `Natural` value.
+This `Nonzero` is a type function that returns one or another type given a `Natural` value.
 For example, `Nonzero 0` returns the void type `< >`, but `Nonzero 10` returns the unit type `{}`.
 This definition is straightforward because types and values are treated similarly in Dhall, so it is easy to define a function that returns a type.